Skip to content

 Why Mennonite Brethren?

-As the seminary for the Canadian Conference of Mennonite Brethren Churches, we equip and educate current and future pastors, missionaries, counselors, scholars, and leaders for congregational or marketplace ministry within the Mennonite Brethren constituency.
+As the seminary for the Canadian Conference of Mennonite Brethren Churches, we equip and educate current and future pastors, missionaries, spiritual care practitioners, scholars, and leaders for congregational or marketplace ministry within the Mennonite Brethren constituency.
 Our goal for every student is for them to become a passionate and committed follower of Jesus, biblically astute and theologically aware, culturally discerning, and active in mission through lifelong learning and training opportunities.

 Our Story